 GASB Statement No. 99 - In April 2022, the GASB issued Statement No. 99, Omnibus 2022.
 The objectives of this statement are to enhance comparability in accounting and reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 The requirements of this statement related to extension of the use of the London Interbank Offered Rate (LIBOR), accounting for Supplemental Nutrition Assistance Program (SNAP) distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement No. 34, as amended, and terminology updates related to Statements No. 53 and No. 63 are effective upon issuance.
 The requirements of this statement related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
-The requirements of this statement No. 53 are effective for fiscal years beginning after June 15, 2022, and effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-The requirements of this statement No. 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-The financial statements or disclosures of VVTA as VVTA does not have these types of transactions.
+The requirements of this statement related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement No. 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
+This statement does not impact the financial statements or disclosures of VVTA as VVTA does not have these types of transactions.